How to read data in Case Interviews - a comprehensive guide

-- Hypothesis: Consulting is hypothesis-driven, and you should try to lead with a preliminary conclusion, backed by information you currently have, and can be verified by asking for more information.
+- Hypothesis: Consulting is hypothesis-driven, and you should try to lead with a preliminary conclusion, backed by the information you currently have and can be verified by asking for more information.
 Ask for the further information needed to verify your hypothesis.

 - Data: If you have been presented with numbers and have made mathematical calculations, it makes sense to present the most important results to the interviewer, to show your comfort with numbers.